smr547/cruise-description/model/README.md

 * Description

 ## Season
-A period in which one or more cruises will be conducted in earnest.
+A period in which one or more cruises will be conducted in earnesti, possibly involving multiple vesses.
 Has properties:

 * Title
 * duration (a time interval)

+A season includes the cruising of one or more vessels.
+A single vessel may be cruised for one or more seasons.

+## VesselSeason

+Reresents the cruising activities of a single vessel in a single season.

+* identifier (combination of the vessel identifier and season title
+* commencement location
+* commencement date

 ## Cruise
 A trip from one major destination to another, involving stopovers along the way for sightseeing and other activities.
 A